 The biggest mistake you can make is drafting a dumbed-down sales page (for instance) for people who are Ph.D.-level buyers.
 The same goes for if your audience comprises business owners, working parents, or well-educated immigrants.
 The only time you’ll want to write at an 8th-grade level is if your audience hasn’t received anything beyond a high school diploma or GED.

 It is also essential to know the average reader’s expertise and then direct your writing to that person.
 So it is crucial to do your research to understand the audience and then tailor what you write accordingly.

 Identifying your target audience is easier said than done.
 It does take some time and knowledge of the industry to make an accurate identification.
 However, we’ve put together this short questionnaire which should help you identify their needs and wants:

-However, if you’re drafting a review or a whitepaper, the goal here will be to go into as much detail as possible.
+However, if you’re drafting a review or a whitepaper, the goal here is to go into detail.
 Even jargon is fair game if your intended audience can understand it.
-That said when going into too much detail, you run the risk of making the content boring to read.
-That’s why it then becomes important to break it down into shorter sections and add graphs as well as other graphics to make everything you’re writing about more comfortable to digest.
+That said, when going into too much detail, you run the risk of making the content boring to read.
+That’s why it then becomes essential to break it down into shorter sections and add graphs and other graphics to make everything you’re writing about more comfortable to digest.

 To create your content that’s geared appropriately towards your audience, make sure to answer these questions:

 Finally!
 Reading your draft may come across as standard practice.
 After all, you still need to iron out all those grammar issues.
 However, most people make a mistake.
 They run through it in record time because they already know what’s written.
 If you read this way, you’re going to miss gaps in your content.
 We all have a natural gap filler in our brains, also called writer’s bias.
 It would help if you found a way to put away that bias when reading a draft you put together.